ibm-cloud-docs/vpc/backup_service_vpc_view_backup_jobs.md

 ```
 {: pre}

-In the first example, the name of the backup policy is used to lists the jobs of that backup policy.
+In the first example, the name of the backup policy is used to list the jobs of that backup policy.

 ```sh
 cloudshell:~$ ibmcloud is backup-policy-jobs new-policy-23